Unix CLI as the Native Tool Interface for AI Agents¶

 -

---helpdiscovery -- the agent runstool --helpto learn capabilities on demand.
-Lazy tool discovery using the OS's own mechanism — no upfront schema loading. -
+--helpdiscovery — the agent runstool --helpto learn what a tool can do, on demand.
+This is lazy discovery through the OS's own mechanism, with no upfront schema loading. -

-command not found→ try an alternative;permission denied→ adjust approach. -
+command not foundmeans try an alternative;permission deniedmeans adjust the approach. -

-Consistent output format -- every invocation returns the same structure (
+Consistent output format — every call returns the same structure (

-stdout,stderr,exit code), letting the agent build success/failure patterns across commands.
+stdout,stderr,exit code), so the agent can build success and failure patterns across commands.

 Pipes, &&, ||, and ; combine search, filter, and transform in a single call.

 Separate execution from presentation.
-The agent works in raw CLI; results are formatted afterward.
+The agent works in raw CLI, and the presentation layer formats the results afterward.

 graph LR